Vaibhavs10/kaggle-titanic/README.md

 9. Dimensionality Reduction
 10. Gradient Boost and Adaboost

-*Check the attached IPython notebooks for in detail exploration of these Algorithms!*
+*Check the attached IPython notebook for in detail exploration of these Algorithms!*